auth0/docs/articles/quickstart/spa/_includes/_authz_set_session.md

-Check for the scopes granted for the user.
+Check for the scopes granted to the user.

 First, check for the scopes in the `scope` key from `authResult`.
 If you find values in this key, the scopes granted for the user are different than the ones you requested.